 \subsection{Stage-4 O4a follow-ups}

-We verify the surviving candidates from the previous stage with a fully coherent search using the newly released O4a dataset, which at the time of writing is the newest data set publicly available.
-This has a time span of about 237 days, that is $\approx$ 34\% shorter than the data used in the previous stage.
-The data is however $\approx$ 50\% more sensitive compared to the data used in the previous stage.
+We verify the surviving candidates from the previous stage with a fully coherent search using the newly released O4a data set, which at the time of writing is the newest data set publicly available.
+This has a time span of about 237 days, which is $\approx$ 34\% shorter than the data used in the previous stage.
+The data are, however, $\approx$ 50\% more sensitive than the data used in the previous stage.

-The distributions of $R^4$ of the search candidates and of the target signals are shown in the bottom subplots of Figures~\ref{fig:velaR1} and \ref{fig:3473R1}.
+The distributions of $R^4$ for the search candidates and for the target signals are shown in the bottom subplots of Figures~\ref{fig:velaR1} and \ref{fig:3473R1}.

-The Vela Jr. candidate is rejected at this stage and 12 out of the 13 G347.3 candidates are also rejected as a result of the Stage-4 search.
+The Vela Jr. candidate is rejected at this stage, and 12 out of the 13 G347.3 candidates are also rejected as a result of the Stage-4 search.
 The surviving candidate is discussed in the next Section.